 How well a person can perform daily activities is indicative of how well they could tolerate chemotherapy.
 The LDH level and leukocyte count indirectly measure disease activity.

-The number of factors present at the time of diagnosis determines to which of the three categories — low, intermediate, or high risk — a doctor assigns a person.
+The number of factors present at the time of diagnosis determines which of the three categories — low, intermediate, or high risk — a doctor assigns a person.
 They then use the assigned category to select the best treatment option.

 Chemotherapy is the primary treatment for MCL.
 Sometimes, doctors combine it with targeted therapy.
-When possible, chemotherapy is intense, and if a person responds to it well, a
+When possible, chemotherapy is intense, and if a person responds to it well, a stem cell transplant is an option.

-If an individual has stage 1 or 2 MCL at diagnosis, doctors often treat it with chemotherapy and immunotherapy, which uses medications to destroy cancer cells.
-They may also use radiation therapy at the disease site after the patient has undergone chemotherapy, to reduce the cancerous cells further and increase the chances of successful treatment.
+They may also use radiation therapy at the site of the condition after the individual has undergone chemotherapy.
+This helps to reduce the cancerous cells further and increase the chances of successful treatment.

 People who are fit and younger than 65 years old may receive an intensive chemotherapy course with therapy to send the cancer into remission.
 Autologous stem cell transplant and immunotherapy maintenance can then follow.